-Summertime is Popsicle time for kids.
-Make some healthy ones adults will like too.
+Summertime is popsicle time for kids.
+Make some healthy ones that adults will like too.

-Got a kid with a summer birthday?
+Does your child have a summer birthday?
+Need a fun treat for their party?
 Celebrate with these cute pool party Jell-O cups.

 Tortilla pinwheels are fun to make and eat.
 Great for lunch or as appetizers.